skepticaldude/devops-learning/cloud-labs/google-cloud/Google Cloud Fundamentals: Core Infrastructure/containers in the cloud/kubernetes.md

 The system is divided into a set of primary components that run as the control plane and a set of nodes that run containers.

+>[!WARNING]
+>
-In Kubernetes, a node represents a computing instance, like a machine.
+> In Kubernetes, a node represents a computing instance, like a machine.
-00:52
+>
-Note that this is different to a node on Google Cloud which is a virtual machine running in Compute Engine.
+> Note that this is different to a node on Google Cloud which is a virtual machine running in Compute Engine.
-00:59

 You can describe a set of applications and how they should interact with each other, and Kubernetes determines how to make that happen.
-01:07

 Deploying containers on nodes by using a wrapper around one or more containers is what defines a Pod.
-01:14
+>[!NOTE]
+>
-A Pod is the smallest unit in Kubernetes that you can create or deploy.
+> A Pod is the smallest unit in Kubernetes that you can create or deploy.
-01:18
+>
-It represents a running process on your cluster as either a component of your application or an entire app.
+> It represents a running process on your cluster as either a component of your application or an entire app.
-01:25

 Generally, you only have one container per Pod, but if you have multiple containers with a hard 01:30 dependency, you can package them into a single Pod and share networking and storage resources between them.